We are music enthusiasts!

 Introducing Our Partners

 We have selected to collaborate with a few core brands that we are thoroughly familiar with and had the opportunity over the years to experience their products and quality level.
 These brands have been with us for many years and we remain loyal but not because we are friends but due to the lasting enjoyment their work has given us and their relentless pursuit of excellence.
-Specifically, we are the US distributor for German Physiks and dealers for EMM Labs and Ypsilon Electronics.
+Specifically, we are the US distributor for German Physiks and dealers for Accuphase, EMM Labs, Shelter and Ypsilon Electronics.

 I listened the German Physiks Borderland during its first iteration with the titanium DDD.
 I was very impressed and the sound remained with me for long time.
 Fifteen years later I bought a pair of Borderlands with the first version with carbon fibre DDD.
 It has been my main speaker for over 10 years now.
 Their products have won numerous awards around the world and have established a dedicated following.
 In addition, I have owned the Unicorn, which, IMHO, is the best single driver loudspeaker on the market today, especially for jazz, blues and small orchestras.
 They rock as well.
 At our studio, we have the most popular German Physiks products, including the PQS 302, which is an excellent proxy of what the PQS 402 and the Loreley can do, products designed for significantly larger spaces.
 Furthermore, we have the Emperor electronics with the Stereo amplifier being part of our reference system.